Taxstra Logo

 • Deductible portion (50%): $8,477

 That's $7,774 more than the W-2 employee's FICA.
 However, you deduct half the SE tax ($8,477), which reduces your taxable income by that amount.
-At 22% marginal rate, that's ~$1,865 in federal tax savings—offsetting roughly 25% of the SE tax hit.
+At a 22% marginal rate, that's roughly $1,865 in federal tax savings, offsetting about 25% of the SE tax hit.

 Key Insight